Documentation and Confidentiality of Medical Records

 - Therapies administered or ordered;

-- Disposition, recommendations, instructions to the member and evidence of whether there was follow-up; and
+- Education provided; disposition, recommendations or instructions to the member and evidence of whether there was follow-up; and,

 - Outcome of services.